axodotdev/cargo-dist/book/src/signing-and-attestation.md

 5. **Add [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to your repository**

     - `SSLDOTCOM_USERNAME`: the username of your ssl.com account
-    - `SSLDOTCOM_PASSWORD`: the password to you ssl.com account
+    - `SSLDOTCOM_PASSWORD`: the password to your ssl.com account
     - `SSLDOTCOM_TOTP_SECRET`: this is the totp "secret code" from Step 2
     - `SSLDOTCOM_CREDENTIAL_ID`: this is the "credential id" from Step 3